albazarova/sbi_intro/README.md

 Sequential neural likelihood: Fast likelihood-free inference with autoregressive flows, George Papamakarios, David C. Sterratt, Iain Murray, http://proceedings.mlr.press/v89/papamakarios19a/papamakarios19a.pdf

 Likelihood-free MCMC with Amortized Approximate Likelihood Ratios, Joeri Hermans, Volodimir Begy, Gilles Louppe Proceedings of the 37th International Conference on Machine Learning http://proceedings.mlr.press/v119/hermans20a.html

+### Working with ray cluster

+An example of how to submit jobs with ray backend is available withing the folder `ray_cluster`

+Use `source ray_env/activate.sh` to activate the corresponding environment.
+Then use the batch script `run_ray_on_slurm.sbatch` in order to submit an example script `ray_joblib.py`